rtCamp/docs.rtcamp.com/rtmedia/getting-started/install-buddypress/index.markdown

 wordpress_id: 65968
 ---

-If you haven't already installed BuddyPress on your WordPress website, follow the steps below to install it:

-  1. Log in to your WordPress Dashboard and click on **Plugins**.

-  2. Click on **Add New** and type in "BuddyPress" in the search bar.
-The first plugin that will show up will be BuddyPress plugin.
-Click on **Install Now**.

-  3. A notification will show up which reads "**Are you sure you want to install this plugin?"** Click on **OK**.

-  4. An installation page will open up.
-In a few seconds, BuddyPress will be installed.
-All that you have to do to use it is click on Activate Plugin.

-## Important points to note
+[BuddyPress](https://buddypress.org/) is a powerful suite of social networking components, made the WordPress way, to help you build a flexible & robust community.

+*rtMedia* can integrate with BuddyPress to display your media content on forums and topic posts. *rtMedia* allows users to have their own media galleries in BuddyPress.

-  * rtMedia plugin does not require BuddyPress to work.
+    Note: *rtMedia* plugin does **not** require BuddyPress to work.
 It can work on WordPress, BuddyPress and bbPress.

+## Installing BuddyPress

+  1. Login to your website’s admin dashboard.
+From the admin sidebar, click **Plugins**.

+  2. Click **Add New** and enter *BuddyPress* as the search term.
+The first result that will be displayed is the BuddyPress plugin.
+Click **Install Now**.

+  3. Click **OK** to confirm the installation.

+  4. After installation, click **Activate Plugin** to activate the plugin.

-  * Check documentation on [rtMedia (Core) Settings](http://docs.rtcamp.com/rtmedia/getting-started/settings/) for details on integrating rtMedia with BuddyPress.
+Read the documentation on [rtMedia (Core) Settings](/rtmedia/getting-started/settings/) for details on integrating *rtMedia* with BuddyPress.